The C-SED Prototyping Lab is closed for the U-M Winter 2020 semester starting Tuesday March 17th.

 Get Help in the C-SED Prototyping Lab

-Maximize use of available resources in the C-SED Prototyping Lab.
+Maximize use of available resources in the C-SED Prototyping Lab, located in 3341 GG Brown.
 Receive training on a particular piece of equipment in the lab.

 Drop-in to meet with any of our staff (see calendar).
 You may also set up a one-on-one consultation with one of our student staff.